 This way you can use just a single variable in order to send/receive multiple data values.

-If the communication is not character based but binary then you can set to receive such data into the PmCommMsg
+If the communication is not character based but binary then it can be set to receive such data into the PmaCommMsg

 object in the form of HexaString